Accused Sex Offenders Face Lifelong Stigma

 Accusations of criminal sexual conduct cover a wide range of scenarios and there are many things to be considered in any case.
 An experienced defense attorney will have the knowledge and tact to handle cases with care and insight, respecting the delicate nature of criminal sexual conduct trials.

-For more information about the law concerning criminal sexual conduct in Michigan, or any state, we recommend contacting an attorney with background in this sensitive area.
+For more information about the law concerning criminal sexual conduct in Michigan, or any state, we recommend contacting an attorney with a background in this sensitive area.